oppia/oppia-web-developer-docs/Troubleshooting.md

     go to `oppia_tools/google_app_engine_1.9.XX/google_appengine/google/appengine/tools` and open the `appengine_rpc.py` file.
 Comment the following line in it. `opener.add_handler(fancy_urllib.FancyProxyHandler())` .
 Run the server again.
  [Resource](https://stackoverflow.com/questions/16698621/google-app-engine-error-httperror/17522082)

+* If you see an error that contains `OError: [Errno socket error] [SSL: TLSV1_ALERT_PROTOCOL_VERSION] tlsv1 alert protocol version` when trying to run scripts.start, try installing LibreSSL, uninstall Python, then reinstall Python.
+[Source](https://github.com/espressif/arduino-esp32/issues/1143)

+  * If you’re seeing issues when trying to merge from upstream/develop that say something like `While opening file “/Users/….../oppia/.git/MERGE_MSG” dated: …..
+NEWER than swap file!` then try following the given instructions in the error message (more info [here](https://stackoverflow.com/questions/13361729/found-a-swap-file-by-the-name/13361874)).
+If that doesn’t work, your forked repo may be out of sync with Oppia’s.
+Make sure your develop branch does NOT have any changes or commits that aren’t present on the original Oppia repo.

+   * **Note:** There may be a few warnings that appear after running `start.py`.
+Don’t worry about these so long as you see the Oppia home page once you go to http://localhost:8181.
+The script should continue to run so long as the development server is on (you’ll see a lot of lines that start with “INFO”) and you’re able to navigate to the page.

+   * If you see an error that says something along the lines of `OSError: [Errno 2] No such file or directory: '/.../opensource/oppia_tools/google-cloud-sdk-304.0.0/google-cloud-sdk/platform/google_appengine/google/appengine'` while running `scripts.start` - then try deleting the `../oppia_tools` directory and then running `scripts.start` again.

+   * If you see any error that contains `/usr/bin/python3:...` that means you’re trying to run something using Python 3, which we do not support.
+Be sure that you have installed and are using Python 2 instead.

+   * If you have issues cloning the GitHub repository, make sure of the following…
+     1. That you’ve already [forked](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) the Oppia repository
+     2. That you’re making sure to [clone](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo#keep-your-fork-synced) from your own fork (making sure to replace `YOUR_USERNAME` in `git clone https://github.com/YOUR-USERNAME/oppia.git` with your GitHub username)
+     3. If you have two-factor authentication (which you should), that you’re typing in your [access token](https://webkul.com/blog/github-push-with-two-factor-authentication/) as your password when prompted (rather than your GitHub password).

+   * If you see an error that says something like, `IOError: [Errno socket error] [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed` then try applying the fix detailed in [this StackOverflow question](https://stackoverflow.com/questions/49183801/ssl-certificate-verify-failed-with-urllib).

+   * If you see an error that contains `No module named scripts` when trying to run any of our scripts, then make sure that you’re currently in the correct folder (i.e. the directory called `oppia` that directly contains the `scripts` directory).
+Note that, in general, all scripts should be run from oppia/ (and not from scripts/ or other directories).
+You can find more information about how to navigate folders using the command line [here](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html).

+   * If you’re using PyCharm or another IDE to run your tests and you see an error that contains `AttributeError: type object '_FailedTest' has no attribute '...'`, double check that your IDE is pointing to a virtual environment with Python 2.
+You can learn how to edit the configuration of your runner in Pycharm [here](https://www.jetbrains.com/help/pycharm/creating-and-editing-run-debug-configurations.html#createExplicitly).

+   * If you repeatedly get errors with `SyntaxError: invalid syntax` for a module or class that you didn’t edit and/or is part of a third party library, then try doing either of the following…
+       * Be sure that libraries were installed using Python 2.
+If not, uninstall all Python 3 environments and reinstall everything in Python 2.
+       * Delete the `oppia_tools` directory and rerun the script

 ### Linux